-The kev aspect of the GLM14 framework is the way in which the variables of the true dynamical system are related to those of the superparameterization.
-Let the large scale variables of the SP simulation be denoted \overline{u} (the overbar does not denote a statistical mean), and let the small scale variables be denoted \tilde{u} .
+Let the large scale variables of the SP simulation be denoted \overline{u} (the overbar does not denote a statistical mean), and let the small scale variables be denoted \widetilde{u} .
+In the context of the new Lorenz-'96 model, $\overline{u} = X$ and $\widetilde{u} = \{Y{j,k} - X_k\}{j,k}$.
 In most SP applications there is a set of small scale variables at every point of the large scale computational grid.
-The small scale variables exist on a local periodic domain, and have zero average across the periodic directions.
+The small scale variables exist on local periodic domains so that the small scale variables at each coarse grid point are disconnected from those at surrounding coarse grid points, and the small scale variables have zero average across the periodic directions.
+Each location in the small scale periodic domains does not correspond to a different location in the real physical domain.
+Instead, all points in a given periodic domain are best thought of as existing at one physical location: the associated coarse grid point.